 Labs and Radiology

-We use NRI Laboratories for lab work done through our office.
+We use Simple Laboratories for lab work done through our office.
 If your laboratory work is completed in our office NRI Laboratories will bill your insurance company directly.
 Any questions concerning billing for lab work done through our office should be directed to NRI Laboratories.

 How to prepare for YOUR blood test